AncutaMorarasu/star-wars/README.md

 SW uses media queries for mobile responsiveness.
 The forms that let you fill in information about new elements are for demonstration purposes only as the API does not offer this functionality.
 User experience is improved by the addition of a loading spinner that persists on the pages until data is loaded from the API.
+Since SWAPI does not offer image sources, I created a local API to match pictures of the films, characters or planets to their IDs and dispay them appropiately.

 ## Technologies